Aliases for LIG4 Gene

 GeneCards Summary for LIG4 Gene

 LIG4 (DNA Ligase 4) is a Protein Coding gene.
-Diseases associated with LIG4 include lig4 syndrome and multiple myeloma.
-Among its related pathways are HIV Life Cycle and Infectious disease.
+Diseases associated with LIG4 include Lig4 Syndrome and Multiple Myeloma.
+Among its related pathways are Chks in Checkpoint Regulation and Infectious disease.
 GO annotations related to this gene include ligase activity and DNA ligase activity.

 UniProtKB/Swiss-Prot for LIG4 Gene

 Efficiently joins single-strand breaks in a double-stranded polydeoxynucleotide in an ATP-dependent reaction.
 Involved in DNA non-homologous end joining (NHEJ) required for double-strand break repair and V(D)J recombination.
 The LIG4-XRCC4 complex is responsible for the NHEJ ligation step, and XRCC4 enhances the joining activity of LIG4.
 Binding of the LIG4-XRCC4 complex to DNA ends is dependent on the assembly of the DNA-dependent protein kinase complex DNA-PK to these DNA ends.

 Ligases are enzymes which catalyze the joining of two molecules with concomitant hydrolysis of the diphosphate bond in ATP or a similar triphosphate.
 They belong to the E.C.
 6 class of enzymes, which also includes synthases and carboxylases.